devzelix/nora-core/README.md

 This `nora-core` project is ingeniously configured to facilitate direct versioning of your n8n workflows and their associated credentials within Git:

 *   **Automated File Saving:** The meticulously crafted `docker-compose.yml` configuration instructs n8n to automatically persist your workflows and credentials as human-readable `.json` files.
-These files will reside in the following designated local directories:
+These files will reside in designated local directories.

-    *   `data/n8n_local_data/workflows/`
-    *   `data/n8n_local_data/credentials/`
+    **Note:** These directories (`data/n8n_local_data/workflows/` and `data/n8n_local_data/credentials/`) are created automatically by n8n upon its initial startup.
+They will not be present in the repository clone initially.

 *   **Commit to Git:** After diligently creating new workflows or refining existing ones within the n8n UI, you will observe tangible changes in these `.json` files.
 It is imperative to `add` and `commit` these modifications to your Git repository (e.g., `git add . && git commit -m "feat: Implement new customer onboarding workflow"`).